Access & Privileges

 Lawyers and judges may be admitted by presenting a bar card or court identification.

-Law students from other universities may be admitted by presenting their law school ID.
+Law students from other Chicago area law schools (Chicago-Kent, DePaul, John Marshall, Loyola, and Northwestern) may be admitted by presenting their law school ID.

 Look here for a list of other law libraries in the Chicago area.

 Look here for detailed access information for all campus libraries.

 Access to the other Chicago Law Libraries for University of Chicago Law School Students

 University of Chicago law students may study at the libraries of other Chicago area law schools: Chicago-Kent, DePaul, John Marshall, Loyola, Northwestern.
 To borrow books from any of these libraries, consult a reference librarian at the University of Chicago Library to request items through Interlibrary Loan.
 Other Chicago area law schools may restrict access to their libraries during exam periods.
 University of Chicago Law School students who wish to use other law libraries during the summer should check with the Director of the D'Angelo Law Library well in advance to arrange for permission.
 Law school libraries in most large cities are not open to the public.

 Access to D'Angelo Law Library During Reading and Finals Periods

 To accommodate Law Students who will be preparing final papers and completing take-home exams in the building, there will be limited access to the D'Angelo Law Library for non-law students during the Law School's reading and exam periods each quarter.
 During these periods, the library will continue to be accessible to any member of the University community who needs access to legal materials or who would like to work with one of our reference librarians.
 We recognize that a number of students from other divisions have ongoing research needs in our library and they will continue to have access during the limited period of restricted access.
 In addition, all non-law students who are taking law school classes will have access to our library.